 During any tanning session, the skin’s moisture is used up.
 The lack of moisture then gives rise to peeling, which may result in blisters.
 This is when showering after tanning becomes essential.

 We are all aware of the fact that water is still the best form of moisturizer and showering is a great way to keep our skin hydrated and regain all the lost moisture.
 Also, taking a shower after tanning allows your skin to easily absorb all the oils which leads to a faster result.
 Nevertheless, the type of technique used during a tanning session should be put into consideration before concluding on when to have a shower.

 Why You Shouldn’t Shower Immediately After a Spray Tanning Session

 A spray tan is an artificial or fake method of tanning.
 It is not advisable to take a shower after a spray tanning session because bronzers are mostly used during the session and they can easily be wiped off by water.

 Also, spray tans is easily washed off when your skin is yet to absorb the tan.
 So, it is advisable to wait for a more extended period before showering after spray tan in other to get the best result.

 Yes.
 The best time to shower is not immediately after the tanning session.
 For Ultraviolet tanning, you can shower after 3 to 4 hours of getting the tan because it’s a natural process.
 For spray tan, you need to wait longer for a minimum of 9 hours before having a shower.
 Preferably, you may sleep in your tan for an effective result as spray tan isn’t natural.

 In conclusion, showering after tanning is all about your personal decision.
-It's solely left for you to decide if you can leave the tan on your skin or if you wish to get rid of it.
+It’s solely left to you to decide if you can leave the tan on your skin or if you wish to get rid of it.
 How you feel after a tanning session and the type of tanning technique you use is also a determinant of when you should shower.
-If you're not sure of what to do, ask specialists to rest assured that our opinion is based on experience and research.
+If you’re not sure of what to do, ask specialists to rest assured that our opinion is based on experience and research.